agile-ts/documentation/docs/packages/core/features/state/Properties.md

 ## `initialStateValue`

-The initial `value` of the State, so the `value` that got firstly assigned to it.
+The `value` which was assigned to the State first.
 ```ts {4}
 const MY_STATE = App.createState("jeff");
 MY_STATE.set("frank");